EtiTheSpirit/ThreeRingsSharp/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---

 ### What's happening?
 Describe what's going on here, and be clear about it!
+It's helpful if you send the `latest.log` file in the same folder as the exe too (This is created from Beta 0.1.1 onward)

 ### What model?
 Arguably the most important piece of information: What model is breaking?
 Provide the file path to the model relative to the `rsrc` folder, for example: `rsrc/character/npc/monster/gremlin/null/model.dat`